ritiek/trunofficial/README.md

 ## Disclaimer

-This method of accessing Truecaller's database may stop working any day.
+This method of accessing Truecaller's database may stop working any moment.
 Use it at your own risk.

 ## License